ImgBotApp/InternetNL/detail/web/tls/ciphers/verdict/bad_en.md

-Your web server allows for connections with *insufficiently* secure cipher suites.
+Your web server offers support for *insufficiently* secure cipher suites.